rzzzwilson/teensy/TJCTM24024-SPI/README.rst

 +------------------------------+---------------------------------+

 There seems to be some problem with the above setup running with *touchpaint*.
-If there is no SD card, it works but sometines freezes up drawing the initial screen.
+If there is no SD card, it works but sometimes freezes up drawing the initial screen.
 With an SD card inserted, the screen stays white and nothing else happens.
 Try a simple SD-card only program.